yWorks/yfiles-for-html-demos/demos/tutorial-yfiles-basic-features/10-layout/README.md

 graph.applyLayout(layout)

-// Fit the graph bounds since they changed for the new layout graphComponent.fitGraphBounds()
+// Fit the graph bounds since they changed for the new layout await graphComponent.fitGraphBounds()
 ```

 ### Running a layout animation

 An automatic layout can also be applied with an animation.
-In this sample, we use [applyLayoutAnimated](https://docs.yworks.com/yfileshtml/#/api/GraphComponent#GraphComponent-defaultmethod-applyLayoutAnimated) to perform the layout, animate it, manage undo and adjust the content rectangle in one call. [applyLayoutAnimated](https://docs.yworks.com/yfileshtml/#/api/GraphComponent#GraphComponent-defaultmethod-applyLayoutAnimated) runs asynchronously and returns immediately yielding a Promise that we can await or use to catch errors.
+In this sample, we use [applyLayoutAnimated](https://docs.yworks.com/yfileshtml/#/api/GraphComponent#applyLayoutAnimated) to perform the layout, animate it, manage undo and adjust the content rectangle in one call. [applyLayoutAnimated](https://docs.yworks.com/yfileshtml/#/api/GraphComponent#applyLayoutAnimated) runs asynchronously and returns immediately yielding a Promise that we can await or use to catch errors.

 Animate Organic Layout